MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-with-configuration-manager.md

 ## Step 3 - Create and deploy the Office application to the pilot group

 The Office installation packages are represented as applications in Configuration Manager.
-For each deloyment group that you defined in your deployment plan, you create a unique Office application using the steps below.
+For each deployment group that you defined in your deployment plan, you create a unique Office application using the steps below.

 1. In the Configuration Manager console, navigate to **Software Library** > **Overview** > **Office 365 Client Management**.
 2. Click **Office 365 Installer** in the upper-right pane.
 The Office 365 Client Installation Wizard opens.